Donate

 The United States detonates a nuclear weapon at Eniwetok Atoll in the Marshall Islands in 1952.
 It conducted a total of 67 nuclear tests there up until 1958.
 Credit: US Government

 Growing worldwide concern about fallout from atmospheric tests, including the effects of strontium-90 on breastfeeding mothers and their babies, was a catalyst for the conclusion of the Partial Test Ban Treaty in 1963, which outlawed nuclear testing in the atmosphere, underwater, and in space – but not underground.
-The United States, Soviet Union, and United Kingdom became parties; France and China did not, and went on to conduct atmospheric tests.
+The United States, the Soviet Union, and the United Kingdom became parties; France and China did not, and went on to conduct atmospheric tests.

 BANNING NUCLEAR TESTING